-There are a number of ‘salumifici', or meat factories, dotted across the country that are making artisan and small batch products.
+There are a number of ‘salumifici', or meat factories, dotted across the country that are making artisan and small-batch products.
 The Iowanians are even in on it.
-La Quercia Prosciutto Americano, is made from pork coming from both Heritage Acres and Niman Ranch in California.
-It has a stronger, less delicate flavor than some of the prosciutto I've had from Parma, making it perfect to pair with a light, bubbly wine or to eat all on its on.
+La Quercia Prosciutto Americano is made from pork coming from both Heritage Acres and Niman Ranch in California.
+It has a stronger, less delicate flavor than some of the prosciutto I've had from Parma, making it perfect to pair with a light, bubbly wine or to eat all on its own.
 Similarly, I very much appreciate that the company marks the products as American prosciutto, for a number of reasons.

-Baia Pasta is made by a two person team, both Italians, in Oakland, California.
-Intrestly enough Baia Pasta was born when one of the founders, Renato Sardo, learned that most of the wheat used by Italian pasta makers is grown in the USA, yet it was nearly impossible to find quality dry pasta made in the States.
-They combined the art of traditional Italian pasta making with great American-grown grains and produce short cuts of pasta in 5 different organic flours including, durum, whole durum, spelt, whole spelt, and Kamut® khorasan wheat.
+Baia Pasta is made by a two-person team, both Italians, in Oakland, California.
+Interestingly enough, Baia Pasta was born when one of the founders, Renato Sardo, learned that most of the wheat used by Italian pasta makers is grown in the USA, yet it was nearly impossible to find quality dry pasta made in the States.
+They combined the art of traditional Italian pasta making with great American-grown grains and produce short cuts of pasta in five different organic flours including, durum, whole durum, spelt, whole spelt, and Kamut® Khorasan wheat.
 I particularly love Baia Pasta Organic Durum Wheat Nutshells.
 The same of the pasta makes it great to pair with a think, chunky ragu so that the pasta ‘grabs' all the good stuff, so you can get everything all in one bite.

 Jacobsen Salt Company Italian Trio is perfect for someone who loves to play in the kitchen.
 Jacobsen Salt starts with hand-gathered water from Oregon's Netarts Bay.
 The salt is slowly evaporated until it forms light, crisp salt crystals, imparting a delicate mineral flavor.
 The salt is then infused with fragrant garlic, rosemary, and basil.
 I love using them to season steaks or on top of roasted vegetables.